LukaDevic/DakarRally/README.md

 ### Database Configuration

-The template is configured to use an in-memory database by default.
+The template is configured to use an  by default.
 This ensures that all users will be able to run the solution without needing to set up additional infrastructure (e.g. SQL Server).

 If you would like to use SQL Server, you will need to update **WebUI/appsettings.json** as follows: